EOSIO/eos/README.md

 `git submodule update --init --recursive`

-### Using the WASM compiler to perform a full build of the project
+### Building from source code <a href="build"></a>

-The WASM_LLVM_CONFIG environment variable is used to find our recently built WASM compiler.
+The *WASM_LLVM_CONFIG* environment variable is used to find our recently built WASM compiler.
-This is needed to compile the example contracts inside eos/contracts folder and their respective tests.
+This is needed to compile the example contracts inside `eos/contracts` folder and their respective tests.

 ```commandline
 cd ~